 Before traveling be sure to:

-- Bring your PIN code(s) - consisting of numbers, NOT letters (European ATMs have numerical key pads only) - to facilitate use of both ATM and credit card(s) (becoming increasingly important with new "chip & pin" technology).
+- Bring your PIN code(s) - consisting of numbers (4-digits), NOT letters (European ATMs have numerical key pads only) - to facilitate use of both ATM and credit card(s).

 - Check with your bank to ensure you are able to withdraw cash on your cards abroad.